 Attachment of the relevant portions of the lower court record necessary for an adjudication of the issues raised, including the filings of all parties on the issue(s).

 A copy of the lower court docket.
 If any party has served a motion for reconsideration or intends to serve a motion for reconsideration, that fact must be brought to the court's attention because it is the Appeals Court's practice to stay a decision pending resolution in the trial court of the motion for reconsideration.

 In any case in which the trial court entered an order impounding, sealing, or excluding from public access all or any portion of the trial court records, or there is material or information in a party's motion, addendum, memorandum, or any appendix that is automatically impounded or deemed confidential by statute or court rule, the parties shall comply with Mass.R.A.P.
-16(d), 16(m), and 18(g).
+16(d), 16(m), and 18().
 If the trial court record includes any items listed as "personal identifying data," the parties shall comply with S.J.C.
 Rule 1:24 in all filings to the Appeals Court.
-No impounded material may be e-filed at this time.

-The certificate of service must state the name of the party represented by each counsel and may be personally delivered, sent by first class mail, or sent through the e-filing system if the opposing party is registered or consents.
+The certificate of service must state the name of the party represented by each counsel and may be personally delivered, sent by first class mail, or sent through eFileMA.com if the opposing party is registered or consents.

 An opposition is to be filed within seven days if the respondent was served in hand on the day the motion was filed or within ten days of the filing date if served by mail.
 The single justice may, and frequently does, shorten or enlarge the time for filing an opposition.

-The opposition memorandum may not exceed fifteen pages of text in compliance with Mass.R.A.P.
-20 (a) (1)-(3).
+The opposition memorandum may not exceed fifteen pages of text in monospaced font or 3,500 words in proportional font in compliance with Mass.R.A.P.
+20 (a) (4)(A)-(C).